DataBiosphere/xsamtools/README.md

 ```
 These streams appear as either readable or writable files on the filesystem.
 Such objects are not seekable.

-A utility method is also provided to merge VCFs from GS objects using the streams discussed above:
+A utility method is also provided to merge VCFs from GS objects:
 ```
 from xsamtools import vcf

 vcf.combine("src-bucket-name", ["first-src-vcf-key", "second-src-vcf-key"], "dst-bucket-name", "dst-vcf-key")
 ```
 There is no formal limit on the number of VCF keys.
 Care should be taken that the VCF objects provided are aligned by
-chromosome, or the merge will fail.
+chromosome or the merge will fail.